gocd/www.go.cd/source/posts/2014-02-24-tracing-our-path-production.html.markdown

 >
 >Me: “GreenInstallers... ah yes I know exactly where that fits in the overall process so I have a good idea about when that build will be ready.
 Thanks.”

-I think it’s safe to say that the new value stream map is my new favorite feature in Go.
+I think it’s safe to say that the new value stream map is my new favorite feature in GoCD.

 <div class="highlight">This post is also cross-posted <a href="http://www.thoughtworks.com/insights/blog/tracing-our-path-production">here</a>.</div>